 (c) Thematic film short.

 Enjoy the thematic film short and interview clips here.
-Complete interviews available by contacting the 'Iolani School Archives catalog: OHTP Fall 2016: Father Bray.
+Complete interviews available through the 'Iolani School Archives catalog: OHTP Fall 2016: Father Bray.
 See the right menu for individual interviews.

 Topics explored through the course:

 Fall 2016 (SY 2016/17) - Rev. Kenneth A. Bray

 Fall 2017 (SY 2017/18) - 'Iolani During the WWII Era